ArnaudValensi/ArnaudValensi.github.io/src/pages/about-me.md

 I'm a good fit if:

 - you want to architect a new system.
+- you want some manpower for an existing project.
 - you want to scale an existing system.
-- you want some manpower for an existing project.
 - you want to establish good coding practices.
 - you need to set up continuous integration and continuous delivery.
 - you want to implement agile processes for a project.

-### As a Video Game Engineer

-Programming language: C#, C/C++, Rust

-I've used Unity a lot, but also custom-tailored game engine depending on the project.
-I'm familiar with different aspects of the development of a 2d and 3d video game: general architecture, gfx, physic, gameplay, network programming for real-time games like FPSs, etc.

-I've used Rust for about a year on a side project.
-I enjoy the architecture that emerges from languages with strong rules like Rust and Haskell.

-### Other Skills
+## Other Skills

 - Haskell: